 Fortunately, I’ve been educating myself on how I can best approach the soundproofing of doors for a while now.
 But actually, I didn’t need to research all that much in order to find out that interior doors are pretty bad as far as their soundproofing capabilities go.
 Still, that’s not to say that you’re without options.
 In fact, you’ll be able to fend off most sounds as long as you keep in mind the thickness of the door and the air gaps around it.

 Since I’ve already written about most of the ways in which you can soundproof a door, I’ll just keep it at a few tips here:

 - Use acoustic caulk around the door frame.

 - Apply weatherstripping tape where the door touches the door frame when it’s shut.

 - Slide a draft stopper under the door.

 Rather than installing a solid core door, you can thicken up the one you have with a combination of MLV, acoustic foam, and fabric.
 Or if you feel like physically thickening the door, you can add another layer of wood or fiberboard on both sides of it.
 Although, that method would take a considerable chunk of the day from you, so I recommend sticking to soundproof curtains.

 In addition to helping you add some bulk to the door, you could also set up the curtains along the length of your walls.
 That way, they’ll also be protecting you against noises from the other rooms.

-If You’re Sharing the Room - CREATE A MAKESHIFT OFFICE CUBICLE
+CREATE A MAKESHIFT OFFICE CUBICLE

 On the other hand, many people don’t even have a dedicated room as their home office.
 If you’re one of those, you may find yourself working in the same room where your kids are playing.
 Or worse, you could be working in a room where the whole family congregates — for example, the living room.
 Well, as someone who’s had to figure out ways to concentrate in both of those scenarios, I’ve got a few tips that will definitely work.